Digital Infrastructure Project FAQs

 Benefits to the public:

-- Free Wifi across St Helens town centre - creating a better visitor and user experience
+- Enables the potential for public access wi-fi within St Helens town centre - creating a better visitor and user experience

 - Enablement of other technologies such as next generation wireless and 5G